akshayaroraGS/MobileNumberOTPExample/README.md

 - Android Studio(for Android)
 - Xcode(for iOS )

-# for the run code
+# for run  the Project
 - Clone the repo
 - Open Terminal
 - Go inside the MobileNumberOtpExample -> MobileNumberOtpExample